Three Core Challenges in Data Encryption

 You somehow try to minimize the data you share in order to get what you need.
 No reason to write about your family picnic on LinkedIn, right?

-LinkedIn, in its endeavors to earn your trust, does its best to create written legal policies, etc, so you will be more comfortable with sharing your data with them.
+LinkedIn, in its endeavors to earn your trust, does its best to create written legal policies, including GDPR compliance, so you will be more comfortable with sharing your data with them.

 The more data you provide LinkedIn the more personalized experience they will give you.
 They will continue to try and motivate you (e.g. through incentives such as better visibility in their search towards job recruiters) to share more information with them.
 This often leads to you over-sharing.
 Maybe sharing that family picnic in a post to show you're a family man and a good colleague?